2020 has been a chaotic a year for millions around the world. And if you’re dealing with depression, know that you’re not alone.

 Unleash a richer, simpler, more meaningful life!

-Pawz & Pray is a collection of heartwarming stories, scriptures, and prayers, inviting you to draw close to God and discover the secrets to a truly meaningful life.
-If you’d like to extract more joy out of life, and happen to have a sweet spot for dogs, this book is for you!
-[Learn more about the book]
+Pawz & Pray is a collection of 130 uplifting stories, scriptures, and prayers, inviting you to slow down, savor moments, and discover the secrets to a truly meaningful life.
+If you’d like to draw closer to God, and happen to have a sweet spot for dogs, this book is for you!